 - Provide risk advising for University events, programs, and activities

-Serving as a partner and adviser to university departments by equipping departments with risk-aware skill sets and empowering them to understand the implications in making decisions to assume, mitigate, transfer, or eliminate the impact of risk.
+Serving as a partner and adviser by equipping departments with risk-aware skill sets and empowering them to understand the implications in making decisions to assume, mitigate, transfer, or eliminate the impact of risk.
 We focus on the prevention of incidents or accidents with a principal focus on protecting the members of the University community and the environment.
 We value our role as a strategic partner and serve to appropriately balance risk to carry out the University’s mission.

 We are committed to developing a culture of risk management in the university and promoting an environment in which each member of the university community is responsible for protecting and enhancing the reputation and assets of the university.

 Managing Risk in Events, Programs, and Activities